-Mindfulness is a powerful technique in stress management.
-It is based on the concept of living in the moment and attending not to the past or future, but only to the here and now.
 Mindfulness won't eliminate life's pressures but it can help us to respond to them in a calmer way.
-This benefits our health and wellbeing.
+This benefits our health and well-being.
 You can do this as you go about your daily life.

 For example, you could notice what your senses are bringing you: